E-Sh4rk/TypeInference/random.md

 - Line 601: Limitation of condition nestling:
 If we have a good type inference engine, we could put the nested condition in a lambda abstraction taking y as parameter, and apply it to the wanted expression for y.
 In this way, we will be able to refine the type of the subexpressions of y if the inferred type for the lambda abstraction is good enough.

+- Improvement of the Left App case? (see Victor's solution)

+- Automatic case disjunction when application has a right argument of the form (t1 | t2)?
+See `test.ml`.

+- Record: must remove the field l before merging for the u_l and r_l cases?

 ### Adding polymorphism